The Edge (TV series)

-The Edge is an American sketch comedy television series created by David Mirkin that aired on the Fox Network for a single season from September 19, 1992 to May 2, 1993.
+The Edge is an American sketch comedy television series created by David Mirkin that was produced by Mirkinvision and TriStar Television that aired on Fox for a single season from September 19, 1992, to May 2, 1993.

 Synopsis

 The series features an ensemble cast headed by comedian Julie Brown.
 The other cast members were Jennifer Aniston, Tom Kenny, Wayne Knight, Carol Rosenthal, James Stephens III, and Jill Talley.
 Other regulars of the series included Rick Overton, Paul Feig, and Alan Ruck.

-The show features sketches that would revolve around original characters such as gun-toting All-American family and a cowboy known as Cracklin' Crotch.
+The show features sketches that revolve around original characters, such as a gun-toting All-American family and a cowboy known as Cracklin' Crotch.
 The series would also skewer pop culture.
-One notable episode spoofed TV sweeps by promising ratings-grabbing events such as a birth, a wedding and a death.
+One notable episode spoofed TV sweeps by promising ratings-grabbing events such as a birth, a wedding, and a death.

+Similar to other sketch comedy shows, such as The Ben Stiller Show, which premiered at the same time, the show adopted a format in which every episode would feature at least one flagship sketch that would be divided into different segments that would play over the course of a single episode.
+For example, one episode featured interviews with the four swimsuit models of Illustrated Sports in which each interview segment would play at different points in the episode.
+Another episode featured a parody of Rescue 911 that showed the fictitious history and origins of the 911 emergency telephone number in a series of segments that were shown throughout the episode.

 The series also features a running gag in which the entire cast would get killed off in various ways in each episode before the first sketch.
 One episode featured the cast getting hit by a bus; another had the set falling apart and crushing them; others involved explosions, decapitations, immolation, hangings, and impalement by arrows; one episode had the troupe being sucked into a vortex.
 In addition to sketches, Bill Plympton cartoons were used as bumpers between the sketches.

 Guest appearances were made on the Illustrated Sports parody by Kim Walker and Shari Shattuck.